abughurab16/abughurab16/README.md

 <p align="left"> <a href="https://twitter.com/AhmedsAxioms" target="blank"><img src="https://img.shields.io/twitter/follow/AhmedsAxioms?logo=twitter&style=for-the-badge" alt="AhmedMuhammedG2"/></a>
 </p>

-- 🌱 I A Wordpress Developer And a V,Python Writer.
+- 🌱 I Write stuff on V, Julia and i like the idea of becoming a data scientist.

 - 👨‍💻 All of my projects are available at [https://github.com/AxiomApollo](https://github.com/AxiomApollo)